subhashigupta01/Elevate-Labs-Final-projects-/README.md

    * Highest selling category?

   # Process which used while creating dashboard
-   * Verify data for any missing values and anomalies, and sort out the same.
+   * Verify data, and check missing values, error in spelling, remove duplicates by using              conditional formating, and sort out the same.
    * Made sure data is consistent and clean with respect to data type, data format and values used.
    * Created pivot tables according to the questions asked.
-   * Merge all pivot tables into one dashboard and apply slicer to make [dashboard interactive](https://github.com/subhashigupta01/Vrinda-Store-Data-Analysis/blob/acd8e3f1c77dec57661fa588b3990242eddd455c/vrinda%20store%20sales%20dashboard.png) and dynamic
+   * Merge all pivot tables into one dashboard and apply slicer to make [interactive and dynamic dashboard](https://github.com/subhashigupta01/Vrinda-Store-Data-Analysis/blob/acd8e3f1c77dec57661fa588b3990242eddd455c/vrinda%20store%20sales%20dashboard.png)

   # Dashboard
   ![vrinda store sales dashboard](https://github.com/subhashigupta01/Vrinda-Store-Data-Analysis/assets/156787187/fc5b1888-0fed-499d-98fb-afad3499ba52)